CRUISE KIMBERLEY ISLANDS BEACH SWAGS & CROCS OF WESTERN AUSTRALIA

 Beach Camping

 All swags were placed well above the waterline in dry sand.
-All were repositioned further from the water upon consideration it's in a saltwater crocodile environment and after a crew member joked he would take first croc watch and placed his own swag on two metre high rocks.
-However, there were no mangroves and water was clear and clean.
+All were repositioned further from the water upon consideration it's in a saltwater crocodile environment and after a crew member joked, he would take first croc watch and then proceeded to place his own swag on two metre high rocks.
+However, there were no mangroves and the seawater was clear and clean.
 Unfavourable crocodile habitat.
-Beach overnight swag shipmates wanted an abundance of caution just in case, so moved setup swags further away from the beach towards a gully perhaps a couple of hundred metres from the beach.
+However, all shipmates wanted an abundance of caution just in case, so all moved setup swags further away from the beach towards a gully perhaps a couple of hundred metres from the beach.
 All shipmates relocating their swags meant I was now the closest swag to the beach.
 Accessing the situation.
-I decided best to not move closer to the scrub filled gully or rocks.
-Who knows what lives in there to emerge at night.
+I decided best to not move near to the scrub filled gully or rocks.
+Who knows what lives in there to emerge at night?

 Traveldriven